minima-global/minidocs/docs/runanode/selectplatform/manualnode.md

 ## Next Steps

-Once your node running, see [Using MiniDapps](/docs/runanode/usingminidapps) to start testing!
+Once your node running, see [Using MiniDapps](/docs/runanode/usingminidapps) to start using Minima's decentralized applications!

-Thank you for participating and contributing to our Testnet.

 Learn more:<br/>